akrylysov/pogreb/docs/design.md

 In the event of a crash caused by a power loss or an operating system failure, Pogreb discards the index and replays the WAL building a new index from scratch.
 Segments are iterated from the oldest to the newest and items are inserted into the index.

+# Limitations

+The design choices made to optimize for point lookups bring limitations for other potential use-cases.
+For example, using a hash table for indexing makes range scans impossible.
+Additionally, having a single hash table shared across all WAL segments makes the recovery process require rebuilding the entire index, which may be impractical for large databases.